chromium/axiom/doc/getting_started/index.md

 Type `import addon/pnacl`.
 After a short pause, you should have some new modules available.
 Confirm by listing directories once again.
 Did you find nethack?
-Run it with `/axiom_pnacl/exe/nethack`.
+Run it with `nethack`.
 See you in an hour or two.

+If you poked around after the `import` command, you will have noticed a new directory in /addon/ that contained various pnacl-related files.
+Axiom automatically searches /addon/*/exe/ for executables, which is why simply typing `nethack` works, rather than having to type `/addon/axiom_pnacl/exe/nethack`, which also would have worked.

-Now let's get some work done! `/axiom_pnacl/exe/nano /mnt/html5/hello.txt` should open nano, and if you type something and save your work, it'll write the results to hello.txt.
+Now let's get some work done! `nano /mnt/html5/hello.txt` should open nano, and if you type something and save your work, it'll write the results to hello.txt.
 If you prefer vim, go ahead and use that instead of nano.
 When you exit the app, confirm it worked with `cat /mnt/html5/hello.txt`.

 (Note that you can paste into wash with control-shift-v.)